thi-ng/umbrella/packages/pointfree/README.md

 ### Custom word definitions

+Custom words can be defined via the `word()` and `wordU()` functions.
+The latter uses `runU()` to execute the word and returns unwrapped value(s) from result.

+*Important*: Unwrapped words CANNOT be used as part of larger stack programs.
+Their use case is purely for standalone application.

 ```typescript
 // define new word to compute multiply-add:
 // ( x y z -- x*y+z )